A Fool in Love

 "A Fool in Love" is the debut single by Ike & Tina Turner.
 It was released on Sue Records in 1960.
-The song is Tina Turner's first professional release although she had been recording with Ike Turner and his Kings of Rhythm since 1958.
+The song is Tina Turner's first release with the stage name "Tina Turner" although she had been singing with Ike Turner and his Kings of Rhythm since 1956.
 It was the first national hit record for bandleader Ike Turner since the number-one R&B hit "Rocket 88" in 1951, for which he did not receive proper credit.

 "A Fool In Love" is one of the first R&B recordings to successfully cross over to the pop charts and became a million-seller.
 Music journalist Kurt Loder deemed it "the blackest record to creep into the white pop charts since Ray Charles's gospel-styled 'What'd I Say.'"

 Background

-By 1956, Ike Turner and his Kings of Rhythm had a reputation as one of the liveliest bands in the St. Louis and East St. Louis club scenes.
-Ann Bullock from Nutbush, Tennessee caught the band's act at the predominantly black East St. Louis club, Manhattan Club, with her sister Alline Bullock.
+In 1956, Ike Turner and his Kings of Rhythm had a reputation as one of the liveliest bands in the St. Louis and East St. Louis club scenes.
+Ann Bullock from Brownsville, Tennessee caught the band's act at the predominantly black East St. Louis club, Club Manhattan, with her sister Alline Bullock.
 After witnessing Turner perform, she tried several times to get his attention so that she could get on stage with him and the band.
-In 1957, 17-year-old Bullock finally got her chance when she got hold of the microphone from her sister's boyfriend, drummer Eugene Washington, during an intermission.
+In 1956, 17-year-old Bullock finally got her chance when she got hold of the microphone from her sister's boyfriend, drummer Eugene Washington, during an intermission.
 She sang the B.B.
 King ballad, "You Know I Love You", while Turner, who played piano on the original version with King, was playing the organ.
 Stunned by her voice, Turner asked her if she knew other material.
 By the end of the night, she was given a spot as a vocalist in his band.

 Bullock was renamed "Little Ann" by Turner and she tried in vain to become the lead vocalist of the band, but Turner already had a bevy of other singers on his roster.
 She made her debut on Turner's single, "Boxtop," released on Tune Town Records in 1958.
 The song also featured vocalist Carlson Oliver and Turner who sang the bass-baritone.